mattcurrie/mgbdis/README.md

 - RGBDS optimises instructions like ```LD [$FF40],a``` to ```LDH [$FF00+40],a```, so these are encoded as data bytes using a macro to ensure exact reproduction of the original ROM (thanks to ISSOtm).
 - RGBDS automatically adds ```NOP``` instructions after ```STOP``` and ```HALT```, so the disassembler will output these as data bytes if the instruction is not followed by a ```NOP``` in the original ROM.
+- RGBDS v0.3.6 has an off by one error for some ```JR``` instructions, causing the assembled ROM to not match the original.